raulmax319/sm64plus/README.md

 # Super Mario 64 Plus

-Super Mario 64 Plus is a fork of [sm64-port](https://github.com/sm64-port/sm64-port) that focuses on extensive customizability, and aims to add features that will fix some of the issues in the base game and enhance the gameplay, while keeping the vanilla feel.
+Super Mario 64 Plus is a fork of [sm64-port](https://github.com/sm64-port/sm64-port) that focuses on customizability and aims to add features that not only fix some of the issues found in the base game but also enhance the gameplay overall with extra options.

 These features include (but not limited to):
 - More responsive controls